The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 The rule itself

-Per the 2025-26 NCAA Division I Recruiting Calendars for Men’s Lacrosse and Women’s Lacrosse — both published directly by the NCAA at ncaaorg.s3.amazonaws.com — Division I lacrosse coaches at NCAA-member institutions generally cannot initiate substantive recruiting communication with prospective student-athletes until September 1 following the athlete’s sophomore year of high school.
-The specific date is September 1 of the recruit’s junior year.
+Per the 2026-27 NCAA Division I Recruiting Calendars for Men’s Lacrosse and Women’s Lacrosse — both published directly by the NCAA at ncaaorg.s3.amazonaws.com — Division I lacrosse coaches at NCAA-member institutions generally cannot initiate substantive recruiting communication with prospective student-athletes until the start of the athlete’s junior year of high school.
+Lacrosse is one of the last major Division I sports to open its contact window this late.

-Before that date, the rules restrict what coaches can do:
+Before the contact date, the rules restrict what coaches can do:

-- Coaches can receive communication initiated by the athlete (though they’re limited in how they respond)
+• Coaches can receive communication initiated by the athlete (though they’re limited in how they respond, and men’s lacrosse coaches cannot take a recruit’s phone call)

 Why lacrosse is different from most other sports